gop-community/goplem/README.md

 Before running the app, some configuration is needed.

 ### Create config.json ###
-You have to create a config.json file in this folder.
+You have to create a config.json file in the config folder.
 This file contains ids and keys needed to authenticate on Linkedin's REST API.
 It **should not** be visible in the public repository.

 Example: